pootsbook/crossingtherubicon/_posts/2021-04-11-do-the-work.md

 It had also chosen to integrate the YUI JavaScript Library which was already dated and dictated a particular approach to writing JavaScript which none of us on the team felt was a good idea.
 We’d tip-toe nervously around the JavaScript parts of the codebase and touch as little as possible mortified by the fear of breaking everything with a stray semi-colon (it’s a fear that I don’t think I’ve yet recovered from).

 But it was unworkable.
 It slowed things down.
-It meant features tool longer to build.
+It meant features took longer to build.
 (An example of [exponential complexity][ec] if you will.)
 And we all knew that sooner or later we’d have to rip it out and replace it with the new kid on the block, jQuery.

 I grasped the nettle.
 I documented the behaviour of all of the JavaScript across the whole site.
 I discovered swathes of code that were never executed, no doubt left alone to avoid the house of cards falling down.
 I worked out what was executed, when, and why.
 And then I started taking it apart, piece by piece and replacing it with a framework that we all understood and could all work with.